elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-do-current-health-disparities-between-first-nations-and-the-national-average-manifest-in-terms-of-infectious-diseases-and-immunity.md

 url: /learn/health-studies/questions/how-do-current-health-disparities-between-first-nations-and-the-national-average-manifest-in-terms-of-infectious-diseases-and-immunity
 score: -1.0
 related_article1:
-    id: 163380
+    id: 163375
-    title: What role do community-driven health initiatives play in providing culturally appropriate services for First Nations?
+    title: >-
+        In what ways does the Indigenous worldview emphasize interconnectedness with nature?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-role-do-communitydriven-health-initiatives-play-in-providing-culturally-appropriate-services-for-first-nations
+    url: /learn/health-studies/questions/in-what-ways-does-the-indigenous-worldview-emphasize-interconnectedness-with-nature
 related_article2:
-    id: 163383
+    id: 163379
-    title: How does the transition from a traditional land-based economy to a wage-based economy affect economic sustainability for First Nations?
+    title: >-
+        Describe the components of the Medicine Wheel and their significance in the holistic health model.
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-the-transition-from-a-traditional-landbased-economy-to-a-wagebased-economy-affect-economic-sustainability-for-first-nations
+    url: /learn/health-studies/questions/describe-the-components-of-the-medicine-wheel-and-their-significance-in-the-holistic-health-model
 related_article3:
     id: 163377
+    title: >-
-    title: What were the impacts of the British North America Act and the Indian Act on First Nations communities?
+        What were the impacts of the British North America Act and the Indian Act on First Nations communities?
     subject: Health Studies
     url: /learn/health-studies/questions/what-were-the-impacts-of-the-british-north-america-act-and-the-indian-act-on-first-nations-communities
 related_article4:
-    id: 163378
+    id: 163375
-    title: How have economic shifts contributed to socio-economic disadvantages for First Nations?
+    title: >-
+        In what ways does the Indigenous worldview emphasize interconnectedness with nature?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-have-economic-shifts-contributed-to-socioeconomic-disadvantages-for-first-nations
+    url: /learn/health-studies/questions/in-what-ways-does-the-indigenous-worldview-emphasize-interconnectedness-with-nature
 related_article5:
-    id: 163380
+    id: 163381
-    title: What role do community-driven health initiatives play in providing culturally appropriate services for First Nations?
+    title: >-
+        How is traditional knowledge transmitted within First Nations communities, and why is it important?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-role-do-communitydriven-health-initiatives-play-in-providing-culturally-appropriate-services-for-first-nations
+    url: /learn/health-studies/questions/how-is-traditional-knowledge-transmitted-within-first-nations-communities-and-why-is-it-important
 ---

 &nbsp;